Her Campus Media recently wrote about us! Read the full article by Sophia Whittemore, Dartmouth ’20 here

 3. How do you "stand out" from your competitors?

 ELIZABETH: For us, one of the biggest advantages is our female perspective.
-Our competitors aren’t listening to college students like we are.
 When we first started with product development we spent a lot of time listening to and connecting with college students and alumni to find out what sort of pieces they cherished most, what trends they followed and how they liked to style their jewelry.
 From these conversations, we knew we wanted to create something that was modern, meaningful and, most importantly, wearable.
-Our collections speak to how college students and alumni accessorize today, and we’ve created a product that until now didn’t exist before.
+Our collections speak to how college students and alumni accessorize today.

 KYLE: Our Architecture collection is also a major point of differentiation for us.
 It’s a less obvious way to commemorate your school.
 I love architecture and its ability to transport you to another place and time.
 I was really keen on capturing this in our collections as a piece of campus to take with you always.
 Students really gravitate to them - our tiny building necklaces have been such a hit.

 4. How does one best transition from college to the world of business?

 ELIZABETH: My best advice to a college student just entering the professional world is to be proactive, always push yourself and ask what else can be done.
 Being extra motivated and showing early on that you are a self-starter will not go unnoticed by your co-workers, including your boss.
 Enthusiasm goes a long way no matter what field you are in.